-The Society for Participatory Medicine just ran my guest blog post about my personal patient engagement journey.
+The Society for Participatory Medicine ran my guest blog post in 2021 about my personal patient engagement journey.
 They have tips you can use to boost your own engagement in healthcare (and a manifesto you can sign), whether you’re a consumer, patient, or a healthcare provider.

 In the blog post I talk about having to decide whether my baby daughter should have open heart surgery, and how my husband and I made that decision.
 I wrote about this topic because I care a LOT about patient engagement, and I think you should, too.